nshermione/gamedevjs/README.md

 > game development toolkit

-A collection of common components which are widely used in game development.
+A collection of common components which are widely used in game development:
+- Scheduler
+- Finite State Machine
+- Event Manager

+(other components will be published and documented soon)

+*This project is envolving and need your feedback, please create [Issue](https://github.com/nshermione/gamedevjs/issues)*

 # Table of contents
 - [Installation](#installation)